 RVCA is currently working on several hazard mapping studies.

-- Becketts Creek (Sarsfield Road to Ottawa River) —pending
+- Becketts Creek (Sarsfield Road to Ottawa River) — now available

 - Bilberry Creek (Innes Road to Ottawa River) —pending

 - Flowing Creek (Flewellyn Road to Jock River) — February 2018

 - Hobbs Drain (Fallowfield Road to Jock River) — February 2018

 - Kings Creek (Brunton Side Road to Jock River) — September 2017